 \section{Related Work}

 \textbf{Video Action recognition.} Video-based action recognition systems are well-developed with sophisticated 3D-CNN~\cite{tran2015learning, carreira2017quo, xie2018rethinking, feichtenhofer2019slowfast} or Video Transformer~\cite{arnab2021vivit, bertasius2021space, patrick2021keeping, liu2022video} architectures.
-However, they all bear significant computational expense for both feature extraction and motion handling, either explicitly in the form of optical flow~\cite{simonyan2014two, carreira2017quo, kazakos2019epic} or implicitly through the architecture~\cite{arnab2021vivit, patrick2021keeping}.
-Such designs are well-suited for high-facility research and certain cloud-based applications but are not suitable for integration into lightweight systems.
-To this end, efficiency in video understanding has been an active topic of research where the main focus has been model efficiency i.e., reducing expensive 3D operations~\cite{lin2019tsm, xie2018rethinking, tran2018closer, feichtenhofer2020x3d}, quadratic complexity of attention~\cite{jaegle2021perceiver, patrick2021keeping, liu2022video} and dropping tokens~\cite{fayyaz2022adaptive, bolya2022token}.
-However, due to the high cost of using \emph{densly-sampled} RGB frames, they can only offer limited temporal resolution, hindering fine-grained action understanding.
-As such, we propose to complement 3D hand poses with only \emph{sparsely-sampled} RGB frames for developing a lightweight video understanding system.
+However, they all bear significant computational expense for both feature extraction and motion modeling, either explicitly in the form of optical flow~\cite{simonyan2014two, carreira2017quo, kazakos2019epic} or implicitly through the architecture~\cite{arnab2021vivit, patrick2021keeping}.
+Such designs are well-suited for high-facility applications but are not suitable for integration into lightweight systems.
+To this end, efficient video understanding is an active topic of research, with a focus on reducing expensive 3D operations~\cite{lin2019tsm, xie2018rethinking, tran2018closer, feichtenhofer2020x3d}, quadratic complexity of attention~\cite{jaegle2021perceiver, patrick2021keeping, liu2022video} and dropping tokens~\cite{fayyaz2022adaptive, bolya2022token}.
+Additionally,~\emph{densly-sampled} RGB frames incur a high cost, yet limiting the temporal resolution will hinder fine-grained action understanding.
+We propose complementing 3D hand poses with~\emph{sparsely-sampled} RGB frames, developing a lightweight video understanding system.